 Hence, for the solo camper, it is highly recommended to opt for a two-person tent in order to be able to always keep your backpack, food, and shoes safely inside the tent.
 In case you bring along a pet or a child, be sure to increase the capacity accordingly.

 To be sure, pay the store a visit as most have at least a few of the tents already set up for you to peek inside and judge what dimensions and brand name matches your needs comfortably.

 Another significant factor to judge is the weight.
 What is the tolerable limit for your backpack?

-Single person tents normally weights between 2 to 3 pounds.
+Single person tents normally weigh between 2 to 3 pounds.
 Two-person tents quite often are between 3 to 5 pounds.
 As a general rule, tents that offer per person weight of 2 pounds or less, is definitely a good option.

-What weather condition are you expecting?
+What weather conditions are you expecting?

 Backpackers favor a 3-season tent as it is best suited almost year-round moderate, spring to fall climatic conditions.
 An extended season tent is more appropriate for the cold and windy natural environment.
-If you choose to camp out during the winter month, it is best advised to go for the expedition tent, also categorized as 4-season tent.
+If you choose to camp out during the winter month, it is best advised to go for the expedition tent, also categorized as a 4-season tent.